Top 24 Entrepreneur Organizations VirTasktic

 Startup Canada is a grassroots network of entrepreneurs working together to build an environment for entrepreneurship in Canada.
 Through online platforms, grassroots Startup Communities, and cross-sector initiatives, Startup Canada is advancing entrepreneurial momentum and a culture of entrepreneurship, as the voice of Canadian entrepreneurs.

 Founded in May 2012, Startup Canada has quickly become the most recognized, energized, and active entrepreneurship organization in Canada.
-Startup Canada has mentored more than 20,000 Canadians and has grown to represent more than 80,000 entrepreneurs, 400 enterprise support partners, 300 volunteers and 20 Startup Communities from coast to coast.
-Globally, Startup Canada is recognized as the best practice in fueling grassroots entrepreneurship and has educated leaders in the United Kingdom, Malaysia, South Korea, South America and the United States.
+Startup Canada has grown to represent more than 250,000 entrepreneurs, and 50 grassroots startup communities from coast to coast.
+It has directly supported more than 200,000 entrepreneurs.
+Internationally, the organization has received recognition as the best practice in fueling grassroots entrepreneurship.
+It has educated leaders in the United Kingdom, Malaysia, South Korea, South America and the United States.

-Collegiate Entrepreneurs' Organization is a well-respected national membership organization that strives to propel students into entrepreneurship, social and professional spheres of power worldwide.
-Their mission and vision is to provide student entrepreneurs’ with opportunities, events, chapter activities and conferences to help them start businesses.
+The Collegiate Entrepreneurs’ Organization (CEO) is a well-respected national membership organization that strives to propel students into entrepreneurship, social and professional spheres of power worldwide.
+Their mission and vision are to provide student entrepreneurs’ with opportunities, events, chapter activities, and conferences.